 Monitor the compliance of the recipient’s use of the funds with the intended purpose of the grant (which justified approving the application) and establish accountability for use/misuse of resources by grant recipients,

 Internal audits of projects receiving grants may be conducted.
 The due diligence and audit requirements could vary depending on the nature, size and length of projects funded as well as country of origin.
 This particular point of internal auditing should be done by the mechanism with oversight provided by ICANN org.
+The oversight structure will be designed in the implementation phase after a decision is taken about the nature of the mechanism.

 ICANN org must put in place reporting and publication processes to ensure transparency on application evaluation procedures, results, and usage of funds, but execution of such processes is done by the selected mechanism.